Unseen Visual Anomaly Generation: Introduction

 \section{Introduction}

-Visual anomaly detection (AD)~\cite{cao2024survey} is a crucial task in many fields, including quality control, industrial inspection~\cite{MVTec-AD}, and medical diagnosis~\cite{huang2024adapting}.
-Since anomalies are rare and difficult to collect, most existing AD methods rely on unsupervised learning ~\cite{uniad,HVQ-Trans,fastrecon} using only normal samples.
+Visual anomaly detection (AD)~\cite{cao2024survey} aims to identify unusual or unexpected patterns in image data that deviate from a normal distribution of features, and is essential in fields such as industrial inspection and quality control~\cite{MVTec-AD}.
+Since anomalies are rare and difficult to collect, most existing AD methods rely on unsupervised learning ~\cite{uniad,HVQ-Trans,fastrecon} using solely normal samples.
 Despite recent advancements in the AD field, the scarcity of anomalous samples for training remains a persistent challenge.

-To address this challenge, various studies have focused on visual anomaly generation, as illustrated in Figure~\ref{fig:intro}.
-One approach \cite{zavrtanik2021draem, zhang2024realnet} augments normal samples by cropping and pasting random patterns, either from natural patterns in other datasets or the image itself.
-While this results in diverse anomalous samples, they often appear unrealistic.
-Another approach generates visual anomalies using generative models\cite{hu2024anomalydiffusion}.
-While those models produce more realistic images, they require sufficient and representative normal and/or abnormal samples for training, which is typically challenging for AD.
-Due to the infrequent occurrence and potential wide variety of anomalies, it is difficult to collect a sufficiently representative set of anomalous samples.
-Additionally, the diversity of product variants and configurations in industrial applications often results in a lack of representative normal samples, posing another significant challenge.
-The challenges result in a shortage of both abnormal and normal samples.
-Therefore, these generative models are often not applicable in real-world applications with data scarcity and tend to be biased towards the limited available observations used for training.
+To address this, various studies have explored visual anomaly generation, as illustrated in~\cref{fig:intro}.
+Some approaches \cite{zavrtanik2021draem, zhang2024realnet} augment normal samples by cropping and pasting random patterns, either from natural patterns in other datasets or from the images themselves.
+While this generates diverse anomalous samples and is applicable to unseen objects without training, these samples often appear unrealistic.
+Another approach involves generating visual anomalies using generative models \cite{hu2024anomalydiffusion}, which produce more realistic images but require sufficient and representative normal and abnormal samples for training, which is typically challenging to obtain for AD.
+Given the rarity and variability of anomalies, collecting a representative set of anomalous samples is difficult.
+Additionally, the diversity of product variants and configurations in industrial applications often results in a lack of representative normal samples~\cite{WinClip}, presenting an additional challenge.
+These limitations lead to a shortage of both abnormal and normal samples.
+Consequently, generative models are often not suitable for real-world applications with limited data and may be biased towards the few available training observations.